-Scholarships: There is a special committee that reviews the scholarship form submitted by the students and they are selected based on donor-established criteria.
+Scholarships: There is a special committee that reviews the program form submitted by the students and they are selected based on donor-established criteria.

 The University provides the facility of Associate Degree in Radiation therapy in this campus to learn the methods of utilizing radioactive isotopes and radiation for treating cancer.
 It is been honored among the best colleges.
 It provides a personal learning experience to the students here.

-Scholarships: Financial aid is provided to students who qualify, and scholarships are offered to all qualified active-duty personnel, dependants and retirees.
+Scholarships: Financial aid is provided to students who qualify, and opportunities are offered to all qualified active-duty personnel, dependants and retirees.
 The students must be permanent residents to qualify for federal funding.

 In the state of Washington, it is the only University that provides training in the radiation therapy course.
 The American Registry of Radiologic Technologists conduct a national examination for students after completion of the course.
 It is an excellent career that is offered here for people who care about other people.

-Scholarships: Lots of scholarships are provided to students taking up courses in this University.
+Scholarships: Lots of opportunities are provided to students taking up courses in this University.
 The financial aid provided is beneficial to cover expenses like tuition fees, transportation room expense and transportation.

 The environment provided for students in the Community College is basically learning centered.
 About 155 career programs are offered at this university.
 In Western Pennsylvania, it is the leading provider of educational services.

-Scholarships: Scholarships are awarded to students based on merit and need.
+Scholarships: The studentships are awarded to students based on merit and need.
 It is also provided to students with a particular ethnic background.